 A Few Pre-Korea Tour Tips

 Before we go ahead with some in-Korea tips, it is important to have a little understanding of what you must do in the preparatory stages of your Korea tour.
-Here are a few tips:
+Consequently here are a few tips:

 General Information about Korea

-You will not need to carry much cash in Seoul because most stores take international credit cards (Visa, Master, and etc.) in South Korea.
-And you can draw cash on your international cards through easily accessible local ATMs for shopping at smaller stores (that only accept cash).
+You will not need to carry much cash in Seoul because most stores take international credit cards (Visa, Master, etc.).
+In addition, you can withdraw cash from your international cards through easily accessible local ATMs for shopping at smaller stores.

-Weather and temperature Just like most of the other parts of South Korea, Seoul is a lush green metropolitan city with amazing scenery.
-The weather is highly humid and warm during July and August.
-It can be freezing cold during the winter months.
-The best time to visit Seoul in the spring when the cherry blossoms at its peak.
-The autumn months are renowned for their amazing fiery foliage.
-In both seasons, the temperature ranges less than 20 degrees Celsius and you can comfortably enjoy outdoor activity and site seeing.
-Check Seoul Weather and Temperature Here.
+Weather and Climate Just like most of the other parts of South Korea, Seoul is a lush green metropolitan city with amazing scenery.
+First, the weather is very humid and hot during July and August, but it can be freezing cold during the winter months.
+Therefore the best time to visit Seoul is in the spring when the cherry blossoms are at their peak.
+Second, the autumn months are also renowned for their amazingly vibrant foliage.
+For example in both seasons, the temperature ranges from less than 20 degrees Celsius and you can comfortably enjoy outdoor activities and site seeing.
+In conclusion, check Seoul Weather and Temperature Here.

-No worries!
 South Korea is one of the safest countries in the world.
-But we always get travel insurance when we travel abroad.
-Because medical emergencies overseas can be really expensive.
-We recommend going with World Nomads as they are specialized in travel insurance.
+Nevertheless, we still recommend getting travel insurance when traveling abroad because medical emergencies overseas can be really expensive.
+In particular, we recommend going with World Nomads as they are specialized in travel insurance.

 Language: Korean (Hangul)